XxmathiasxX/CRUD/README.md

 - paquetes globales
 `npm install express mysql express-myconnection morgan ejs `
-- paquetes para un mejor desarrollo
+- packages for a better dev.
 `npm install nodemon -D`
 this pakege it's for press Ctrl + s and save all the changes is how live server
 - in the srcipt area of the package.json paste this